UptickNetwork/DID-docs/docs/js-sdk/js-sdk-components/identity-wallet.md

 :::info

-To know more about the credential's inclusion in a Merkle tree, read our [<ins>Iden3 core specification tutorials</ins>](https://docs.iden3.io/protocol/spec/#update-claims).
+To know more about the credential's inclusion in a Merkle tree, read PrivadoID [<ins>Iden3 core specification tutorials</ins>](https://docs.iden3.io/protocol/spec/#update-claims).

 :::